 Guide Dog Drone

 OK, the idea is clear.
-The drone is flying in front of the blind person, scanning the ground surface and sending him audio signals, notifying him about possible collision.
+The drone is flying in front of the blind person, scanning the ground surface and sending him audio signals, notifying him about a possible collision.
 But let me explain why this Ford’s drone concept is ridiculous:

 - Indoors flight might or might not become a problem, depending on a size of that drone.